WELCOME TO ASYLEX

 AsyLex is a non-profit organization located in Switzerland providing legal advice to asylum seekers.

 It is our vision that every asylum seeker in Switzerland knows the basics of the asylum procedure, is aware of the criteria for asylum and has access to legal advice at any time.

 What does the asylum procedure in Switzerland look like?

 This short introduction video on YouTube gives you a quick overview on the asylum procedure in Switzerland, including the Dublin procedure.
-You can find more information in our FAQ, our Self-Assessment Chatbot and our Handout on the Asylum Procedure.
+You can find more information in our FAQ and in our Handout on the Asylum Procedure.